MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-mamwe.md

 # Deployment guide: Enroll devices using Application management without enrollment (MAMWE) in Microsoft Intune

-MAM-WE isn't a traditional "enrollment" method, as it uses app configuration profile to deploy or configure apps on devices.
+MAM-WE<!-- --> isn't a traditional "enrollment" method, as it uses app configuration profile to deploy or configure apps on devices.
 Devices aren't enrolled.
 When combined with app protection policies, you can protect data within an app.

-MAM-WE is commonly used for personal or bring your own devices (BYOD).
+MAM-WE<!-- --> is commonly used for personal or bring your own devices (BYOD).
 Or, used for managed devices that need extra security.
-MAM-WE is also an option for users who don't enroll their personal devices, but still need access to organization email, Teams meetings, and more.
+MAM-WE<!-- --> is also an option for users who don't enroll their personal devices, but still need access to organization email, Teams meetings, and more.

-MAM-WE is available on the following platforms:
+MAM-WE<!-- --> is available on the following platforms:

 - Android
 - iOS/iPadOS
 - Windows

-This article provides recommendations on when to use MAM-WE.
+This article provides recommendations on when to use MAM-WE<!-- -->.
 It also includes an overview of the administrator and user tasks.
-For more specific information on MAM-WE, see [Microsoft Intune app management](../apps/app-management.md).
+For more specific information on MAM-WE<!-- -->, see [Microsoft Intune app management](../apps/app-management.md).

 > [!TIP]
 > [!INCLUDE [tips-guidance-plan-deploy-guides](../includes/tips-guidance-plan-deploy-guides.md)]